-It seems Mr Syer was a successful marketeer and he managed to get the similar puff-pieces included in various periodicals during the 1880s.
+It seems Mr Syer was a successful marketeer and he managed to get similar puff-pieces included into numerous periodicals during the 1880s.
 He also took the vice (along with his ‘registered’ workbench) around to several exhibitions about this time.
 Here is an example write-up from The Builder 1883:

 There is an explanation of the workings in the article below, although it is not easy to understand from the description:

-There is a clearer account in Every Man His Own Mechanic which explains that (in common with the Entwistle & Keynon vice) there is a toothed rack that is attached to the underside of the carriage (the rack is formed from a longitudinal strip cut from a female screw thread).
+There is a clearer account in Every Man His Own Mechanic which explains that – in common with the Entwistle & Keynon vice – there is a toothed rack that is attached to the underside of the carriage (the rack is formed from a longitudinal strip cut from a female screw thread).
 The moveable part of the vice runs in and out between two curved flanges that also project from the underside of the carriage.
 The lever is attached to a bar on the far end of which is a short cylinder that has a male screw thread along part of its surface.
-Finally, there is a stop (shown in the patent drawing) that prevents the vice from being over-tightened.
+Finally, there is a stop that prevents the vice from being over-tightened.

 When the handle is held upright the thread of the male screw is held away from the rack and the front jaw can be pushed forward or backwards freely.
 When the jaw has been pushed closed to the workpiece and the handle is turned downward the male screw thread engages with the female thread on the rack and draws the front jaw tightly on to the work.

 A contributor on www.ukworkshop.co.uk (dannyb) has kindly supplied some pictures of the mechanism used in this vice:

 I did not have much luck tracking down information about Smith, Marks and Co, but did come across a review of their ‘standard’ washing machine (‘Standard’ apparently being the name chosen to signify various items in their range of goods) and this had them working at the Britannia Works in Keighley.